denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 ## Understanding the Class Structure

 In Java programs, classes are the basic building blocks.
 When defining a class, you describe all the parts and characteristics of one of those building blocks.

 To use most classes, you have to create objects.
 An object is a runtime instance of a class in memory.
 An object is often referred to as an instance since it represents a single representation of the class.

 All the various objects of all the different classes represent the state of your program.
 A reference is a variable that points to an object.

 ### Fields and Methods

-Java classes have two primary elements: **methods**, often called functions or procedures in other languages, and **fields**, more generally known as variables.
+Java classes have ==**two primary elements**==: ==**methods**==, often called functions or procedures in other languages, and ==**fields**==, more generally known as variables.
 Together these are called the members of the class.

 Variables hold the state of the program, and methods operate on that state.
 If the change is important to remember, a variable stores that change.

 The simplest Java class you can write looks like this: